 Student Loan Forgiveness

 There are many student loan debt forgiveness programs available.
-Most involve working in certain career fields related to your debt for a set period of time, such as nursing or teaching.
+Most involve working in certain career fields related to your debt for a set period, such as nursing or teaching.
 A student loan forgiveness program where you work off all or a portion of your loan can be a worthwhile option.
 But watch out for your tax liability — some of the debt relief provided may be reported as income.

 Credit Card Debt Forgiveness